• 1951

 • 1954

-assistant at the University of Pedagogy in Bratislava, later pedagogue at the newly-opened Department of Musicology at the UK Philosophical Faculty in Bratislava (until his premature death in 1973)
+Assistant at the Higher Pedagogical School in Bratislava; later lecturer at the newly established Department of Musicology at the Faculty of Arts, Comenius University in Bratislava

 • 1968